hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `private_link_configuration` - One or more `private_link_configuration` blocks as defined below.

-* `zones` - Specifies a list of Availability Zones in which this Application Gateway should be located.
+* `zones` - The list of Availability Zones in which this Application Gateway can use.

 * `trusted_client_certificate` - One or more `trusted_client_certificate` blocks as defined below.